 To make the pastry

-Wrap the pastry in clingfilm, then rest it in the fridge for 30 minutes to an hour.
+Chill the pastry in the fridge for 30 mins, until firm.

 To make the filling